Pentewan: The village today

 Since 1945, Pentewan has been dominated by the large 'Pentewan Sands' caravan and camping site that covers much of the beach to the west.
 The village itself contains the Ship Inn (owned by the St Austell Brewery), a post office, and several shops.
 Pentewan Board School, designed and built in 1877/78 by Silvanus Trevail, is now a restaurant.
 Many of the older buildings, as well as the harbour, are constructed out of Pentewan stone.
 Some – including All Saints Church, completed in 1821 – were built by Sir Christopher Hawkins as part of his long campaign to improve the village.
 A former village pub was named The Hawkins Arms, but has now been converted to a guest house called 'Piskey Cove'.
 Tourism is the only substantial industry remaining in the village.
 Session guitarist Tim Renwick is a Pentewan resident.

+Cornish wrestling

+Cornish wrestling tournaments have been held in Pentewan for many centuries; there is a recorded tournament in Pentewan in 1302.